 The impressive thing about our FitBark is that it does what I can't.
-Obviously, I know when I take Sophie for a walk or if we let her go out on the water, but we don't always know how active she is when we let her go out or when the kids play with her outside.
-Now I can keep track of her total daily activity and add in additional play time based on what the data I see tracked on my phone.
+Obviously, I know when I take Sophie for a walk or if we let her go out on the water, but we don't always know how active she is when we make her go out or when the kids play with her outside.
+Now I can keep track of her total daily activity and add in additional playtime based on what the data I see tracked on my phone.
 That's pretty impressive.

-Having the FitBark helps us because we can set goals for Sophie and it reminds us to get out with her and help her reach those activity goals.
+Having the FitBark helps us because we can set goals for Sophie, and it reminds us to get out with her and help her reach those activity goals.
 There are three goal levels with FitBark.

 Active: 10,100 BarkPoints: (adventurous, always playtime, in the 75% percentile)

 Olympian: 13,600 BarkPoints: (never stops going, full speed ahead, in the 90% percentile)

 Right now, we are starting with average with Sophie and working our way up because she's really lazy, so I don't want to overdo it.
 Just being honest 😉

 Sleep, we all know how important sleep is, but how can we track a dog's sleep?
 Well, before FitBark, I've never been able to track it!
 According to our readings, Sophie's sleep is in the 95% percentile, so that seems pretty good.
 She is a snorer, so I was curious to see if that meant anything.
 I have always wondered if she is experiencing nightmares or dreams because of her whimpering, but it looks like she is sleeping well, so that is great.
 I can't wait to see how it reads after a thunderstorm because I fully expect it to read very low.
 After that, I will know it reads accurately.